-- 6.1 Contract value means the estimated aggregate or recurring value payable in pounds sterling exclusive of Value Added Tax over the entire Contract period including any form of options or extensions of the Contract. - 6.16.2 For Concession Contracts the estimated value will be the total turnover of the concessionaire generated over the duration of the contract (net of value added tax) in consideration for the works and services which are the object of the concession contract and the supplies incidental to such works and services. - 6.26.3 Where the Contract term is not fixed the estimated value of the Contract must be calculated by multiplying the monthly spend value by 48 in accordance with Regulation 6 of the Public Contracts Regulations 2015. - 6.36.4 Contracts must not be artificially underestimated or disaggregated into two or more separate contracts with the intention of avoiding the application of Contract Procedure Rules or the Law. - 6.46.5 In the case of Framework Agreements or Dynamic Purchasing Systems -the contract value must be calculated to include the total estimated value, net of VAT, of all the contracts envisaged for the total term of the Framework Agreement or the Dynamic Purchasing System.
+- 6.13.1 Contract value means the estimated aggregate or recurring value payable in pounds sterling exclusive of Value Added Tax over the entire Contract period including any form of options or extensions of the Contract.
+Where the Contract term is not fixed the estimated value of the Contract must be calculated by multiplying the monthly spend value by 48 in accordance with Regulation 6 of the Public Contracts Regulations 2015. - For Concession Contracts the estimated value-will be the total turnover of the concessionaire generated over the duration of the contract (net of value added tax) in consideration for the works and services which are the object of the eConcession eContract and for the suppliesgoods incidental to such works and services.
+Where the Contract term is not fixed the estimated value of the Contract must be calculated by multiplying the monthly spend value by 48 in accordance with Regulation 6 of the Public Contracts Regulations 2015. - 6.33.3 Contracts must not be artificially underestimated or disaggregated into two or more separate contracts with the intention of avoiding the application of Contract Procedurethese Rules or the Law. - 6.43.4 In the case of Framework Agreements or Dynamic Purchasing Systems the contract value must be calculated to include the total estimated value, net of VAT, of all the contracts envisaged to be awarded for the total term of the Framework Agreement or the Dynamic Purchasing System.

-7 AUTHORISATION
+74 AUTHORISATION

-- 7.1 Any Procurement, including extensions and variations to Contracts (permitted within the existing Contract) submitted in the Annual Procurement Forward Plan and approved by the Policy and Resources Committee, is deemed as Authorised irrespective of the Contract value. - 7.2 Any Procurement which has not been Authorised as set out in 7.1 must be Authorised in accordance with Appendix 1 Table A of these Contract Procedure Rules.
+- 7.14.1 Any Procurement, including extensions and variations to Contracts (permitted within the existing Contract) submittedset out in the Annual Procurement Forward Plan and approved by the Policy and Resources Committee, is deemed as Authorised irrespective of the Contract value. - Any Procurement which has not been Authorised as set out in 75.1 must be Authorised in accordance with-Article 10 of the Constitution, Table B. Appendix 1 Table A of these Contract Procedure Rules.

-8 PROCUREMENT METHOD
+PROCUREMENT METHOD